learning-zone/python-basics/README.md

 ## Q. What are some drawbacks of the Python language?

-For starters, if you know a language well, you know its drawbacks, so responses such as "there's nothing I don't like about it" or "it has no drawbacks" are very telling indeed.
+For starters, if you know a language well, you know its drawbacks, so responses such as "there\'s nothing I don\'t like about it" or "it has no drawbacks" are very telling indeed.

 The two most common valid answers to this question (by no means intended as an exhaustive list) are: